ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/causes/index.rst

   Investigate how GBD calculates all-cause YLDs, and why all-cause YLDs is different value than summed total of specific-cause YLDs.

 .. todo::
-  Investigate how GBD uses COMO calculations in GBD.
+  Investigate how GBD uses COMO calculations.
 (What assumptions do they make when calculating comorbidities?
 See GBD Methods Appendix.)

 Restrictions
 ++++++++++++